ghermens/media2click/Documentation/Developer/JavaScript.rst

    string

 :aspect:`Return data type:`
-   void
+   boolean

 Activate the host and update the cookie.
+Returns true if the host identifier is valid and the host is active.

 .. _jsapi-removehost: